Click here to view our video explaining how HELP's Brain Power Program can change your life!

 The type of setting in which a child with disabilities is educated.
 Examples include spending all or most of the day in general education classrooms with some supports or services.
 Other placements include special classrooms and separate schools.
 By law, schools have to educate kids with disabilities alongside their non-disabled peers to the maximum extent that is appropriate.

-positive behavioral interventions and supports
+Positive behavioral interventions and supports

 A schoolwide approach that is designed to create a social culture and systems of support that makes misbehavior less attractive and that rewards desired behaviors.

-postsecondary education
+Postsecondary education

 Formal education or training beyond high school, including college, university, vocational school, and trade school.